nemediano/OpenGLTemplates/template/README.md

 * An user menu
 * Query for the version of the libraries and the OpenGL context.
 * An already made connection to the OpenGL debug logger extension.
+* Class to load/save meshes from file in several formats.

 ![template](../img/menuTemplate.png)